tianqin0/tianqin0.github.io/_pages/education.md

 * B.S. in Probability and Statistics (Mathematics and Applied Mathematics).
 * School of the Gifted Young (skip the 3rd year of high school).
 * Overall GPA: 3.78/4.30; ranking: 7/71 (among all the students majoring in probability and statistics).
-* Majoy GPA (all mathmatics courses): 3.99/4.30
+* Majoy GPA (all mathematics courses): 3.99/4.30

 Main Courses (*Sep.2018-Jun.2022*)
 =====
-Here is a list of the main courses that I took at University of Science and Technology of China in my undergraduate period.
+Here is a list of the main courses that I took at University of Science and Technology of China during my undergraduate period.

 Probability and Statistics
 -----